A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation

-This section describes the construction of a particle-in-cell (PIC) method for plasmas that leverages the field solvers introduced in the previous section.
-We begin by introducing the concept of a macro-particle that is the foundation of all PIC methods in section \ref{subsec:particle weights}.
+This section describes the construction of a new PIC method that leverages the field solvers introduced in the previous section.
+We begin by introducing the concept of a macroparticle that is the foundation of all PIC methods in section \ref{subsec:particle weights}.
 Then, we present several recently developed time integration methods for non-separable Hamiltonian systems in section \ref{subsec:4 Integrators for non-separable Hamiltonians}, which are designed to advance the particles in the generalized momentum formulation.
-Algorithms which couple the time integration methods for particles with the proposed field solvers are also presented.
-A brief summary of the section contents is presented in section \ref{subsec:4 Summary}.
+An algorithm which couples the time integration method for particles with the proposed field solvers is also presented.
+We conclude with a brief summary of the section contents in section \ref{subsec:4 Summary}.